coal

 Every webhook is a POST request with a JSON body.
 The top-level shape is the same for all events; only the event field and parts of data vary.

 Fired when the on-chain transaction has been verified by Coal's indexer and the session is marked confirmed.
+The dedupe key on Coal's side is checkout.session.completed:{sessionId} so a retry never enqueues a duplicate delivery.

 json